chrisly42/mc68000-asm-plugin/README.md

 ## Features

-- Parser / Lexer for MC68000 (yes, only 68000 right now!) assembly language files in VAsm / DevPac style
+- Parser / Lexer for MC680xx assembly language files in VAsm / DevPac style
-- Validates the assembly syntax against the 68000 ISA.
+- Validates the assembly syntax against the 68000 ISA and 68020+ addressing modes (no complete >68020 support yet!)
 - Syntax highlighting and Color Settings Page (you should really modify the color settings to your likings!)
 - Mnemonics code completion
 - Symbols / labels / macros code completion